xrstf/rudi/pkg/builtin/lists/docs/filter.md

 * `(filter .data [value] (not (empty? $value)))`
 * `(filter .data [idx value] (gt? $idx 1))`

-`namingvec` must be a vector containing one or two identifiers.
+`params` must be a vector containing one or two identifiers.
 If a single identifier is given, it's the variable name for the value.
 If two identifiers are given, the first is used for the index/key, the second is used for the value.